CrossTheRoadElec/Phoenix6-Documentation/source/docs/yearly-changes/yearly-changelog.rst

 * ``BaseStatusSignal.setUpdateFrequencyForAll()``

-  * sets a given frequency update frequency for all passed in signals
+  * sets a given frequency update frequency for all signals that are passed in

 * ``getAppliedUpdateFrequency()``